How can gardeners help combat climate change?

 - Strive to have at least 70% native plants in your landscape.
 For ideas, see Recommended Native Plants for Maryland.

 - Even small spaces can support a variety of native plants.
-See Sustainable Landscape Designs: Foundation Plants for Townhomes.
+See Landscape Designs with Native Plants.

 Protect and improve soils